officelifehq/officelife/docs/introduction.md

 # Introduction

-## What is Kakene?
+## What is OfficeLife?

-Kakene is a different kind of human resource software.
+OfficeLife is a different kind of human resource software.
 Unlike other soulless HR tools, it has been designed to mimic and represent what happens in the real world.
 Its main goals are to:

 - help managers be more empathetic,
 - help companies be better at managing people's dreams and ambitions,
 - help employees better communicate with their employers.

-Kakene aims to be a combination of softwares like BambooHR, Officevibe and Monica – although in a single application and at a much more reasonable price.
+OfficeLife aims to be a combination of softwares like BambooHR, Officevibe and Monica – although in a single application and at a much more reasonable price.

-At a high level, Kakene allows a company to:
+At a high level, OfficeLife allows a company to:

 *
 *